asongjeff-zz/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 	_Write a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest._
 		_Return value: the pointer to dest_
 	_FYI: The standard library provides a similar function: strcpy.
 Run man strcpy to learn more._

+__10. Great leaders are willing to sacrifice the numbers to save the people.
+Poor leaders sacrifice the people to save the numbers__
+	_Write a function that convert a string to an integer._
+		_Prototype: int _atoi(char *s);_
+		_The number in the string can be preceded by an infinite number of characters_ _You need to take into account all the - and + signs before the number_ _If there are no numbers in the string, the function must return 0_ _You are not allowed to use long_
+		_You are not allowed to declare new variables of “type” array_ _You are not allowed to hard-code special values_ _We will use the -fsanitize=signed-integer-overflow gcc flag to compile your code._
+	_FYI: The standard library provides a similar function: atoi.
+Run man atoi to learn more._

+__11. Don't hate the hacker, hate the code__
+	_Create a program that generates random valid passwords for the program 101-crackme._
+		_You are allowed to use the standard library_
+		_You don’t have to pass the betty-style tests (you still need to pass the betty-doc tests)_ _man srand, rand, time_
+		_gdb and objdump can help_